sayakpaul/ml-deployment-k8s-fastapi/README.md

 ## Notes

+* Since we use CPU-based pods within the k8s cluster, we use ONNX optimizations since they are known to provide performance speed-ups for CPU-based environments.
+  If you are using GPU-based pods then look into [TensorRT](https://developer.nvidia.com/tensorrt).
-We use [Kustomize](https://kustomize.io) to manage the deployment on k8s.
+* We use [Kustomize](https://kustomize.io) to manage the deployment on k8s.

 ## Querying the API endpoint